Ernakulam Shiva Temple is in the heart of Ernakulam city. The deity is well-known as Ernakulathappan. Lord Shiva is the main deity.

 The 8-day long annual festival at the temple usually falls in January/February months.
 On the seventh day, there is Pakalpooram, when the deity is taken out in a grand procession with caparisoned elephants and to the accompaniment of Panchavadyam.
 The procession ends at Durbar Hall Ground after rhythmic Pandimelam and impressive fire works.

-One of the elephants in the procession was Brahmadathan who has many fans in Kerala.
-He has a Facebook page which is liked by 6,643 people.
+One of the elephants in the procession was Pallattu Brahmadathan who has many fans in Kerala.
+His Facebook page is liked by 2,980 people.

 During the festival, the temple is resplendent in flower decorations.
 The organisers hold many art events.